ReavenH/ReavenH.github.io/index.md

 **[Changjun High School](http://www.changjun.com.cn/), Changsha, China**

-Duration: 2016-2019.
+`Duration: 2016-2019.`

+Selected Honors and Prizes:

+1. "Centenary and Millon" Scholarship (2019).
+   > Highest Honor of Changjun High School.
+2. Meritorious Changjun Student of 2018.
+   > Only 8 students among 1400 get elected each year.
+3. National Second Prize of the Peking University "Peiwen Cup" Innovational Writing Competition (2018).
+   > Top 100 among national competitors.

 Some may argue that why I show my high school experience in such a formal blog.
-Actually, my high school is among the top 4 high schools in China.
+Actually, my high school was ranked among the top 4 high schools in China.
 I have benefited a lot from the education Changjun had given me.
 I never forget the school's motto, which is "to love life, to master thinking, to benefit the world, and to make accomplishments"(in Chinese: 爱生活，善求知，忧天下，有作为).
 This motto has always been the beacon in my journey to persue knowledge and overcome barriers.

-I actually experienced the so-called "Waterloo" debacle in Gaokao, but I still kept fighting.
+I actually experienced the so-called "Waterloo" debacle in Gaokao, but I still kept fighting to keep up with my alumni and pursue my academic ideal.
 Though I was highlighted by many prizes during my high school life, I did not get a concret answer about what to endeavor in the lifelong journey.
 During my university life, I appreciate much about my classmates and teachers.
 Because I have met a lot of friends who are very nice, and more importantly, I have found what I really love, which is building intelligent mobile robots that can freely travel on the world (e.g. autonomous driving cars, and autonomous robots as the Boston Dynamics has introduced).
 I understand what I love will take a lot to finally achieve, so I will continue to push my boundaries till the day comes.

-(Sounds a little bit sentimental, but I am actually a firm person in reality, lol.
-I will back to academic style in the next sections~ **I am trying to conclude it in my Statement of Purpose that why I have become determined to learn CV/Robotics and my research experience**)

 -----